 Hospitals never rest.
 Each building works 24/7 non-stop to provide the best possible care for their patients.
 But to make sure this happens, most hospitals spend outrageous amounts of energy, most of which goes towards keeping it well-lit.
 After all, how’s a doctor supposed to operate on you in the dark?

 While there’s no question that hospital buildings absolutely need to be well-lit at all times, the environmental impact is humongous.
 So, what can you do to solve this key piece of puzzle in hospital design?

 It’s simple – LED lighting.

 It’s sustainable.
 It’s affordable.
 It’s healthier than regular lighting.
 Basically, LED lighting will let you have your cake and eat it, too.
-Here’s why you need it.
+Here’s why you need LED lighting in hospitals:

 1. It improves accuracy

 Every patient that comes seeking medical help is first visually evaluated.
 Many conditions treated in medical facilities can be diagnosed using visual inspection, therefore, seeing colors in their true form is very important in healthcare.

 If lighting makes skin or blood color seem distorted, it can lead to misdiagnosis or neglecting of the signs of infection or jaundice.
 LED technology offers a high color-rendering index (CRI) that allows people to see colors accurately.
 Thanks to its close-to-sunlight color, doctors can do their jobs with better confidence.

 One reason why LEDs are so present in hospitals and office environments is their ability to help people stay on task.
 They play a big role in employee productivity, alertness and focus—all of which are important aspects of working in healthcare.
 Benefits LED lighting brings to staff can keep doctors and nurses on schedule and make them more productive during their downtime.